-On 6 August 1945 at approximately 8:15 am the United States dropped the Atomic bomb Little Boy on the Japanese city of Hiroshima.
-In a single moment this bombing claimed the lives of of 140,000 people and turned over 4 square miles of the city into dust.
-Tens of thousands more eventually died.
-All that remains following World War II is the Genbaku Dome, or what is more commonly referred to as the “A-bomb Dome.”
-Days after the Hiroshima attack, Nagasaki was similarly destroyed by another bomb which killed 74,000 people.
+On 6 August 1945, the United States dropped the first ever Atomic Bomb, nicknamed the Little Boy, on the Japanese city of Hiroshima.
+In a single moment this bombing claimed the lives of 140,000 people, and turned over 4 square miles of the city into dust.
+Tens of thousands more eventually died and are still dying prematurely due to radiation and other consequences.
+All that remains since that notoriously evil day is the Genbaku Dome, or what is more commonly referred to as the “A-bomb Dome.”
+Days after the Hiroshima attack, Nagasaki was similarly destroyed by another bomb, nicknamed the Fat Man, which killed 74,000 people with the same horrific pain and consequences as the one in Hiroshima.

-Let us remember the lives that where lost and the cities that were destroyed in an egregious act against humanity.
-Moreover, let us strive for a nuclear free world.
+Let us remember the lives that have been lost, maimed and injured, as well as the cities that were destroyed in the egregious acts against humanity, and strive for a nuclear free world to honour the legacy of Hiroshima and Nagasaki.

 MAY PEACE PREVAIL ON EARTH